 South End Teen Center

-“As we grow older, we realize we have 2 hands; one to help ourselves and the other to help each other.”
-Thank you to all who gave us a hand in this school year.
+"As we grow older, we realize we have 2 hands; one to help ourselves and the other to help each other."
+Thank you to all who gave us a hand .

 The South End Teen Center is available to any young person in the Greater Waterville area in grades 6-12.
 It is designed just for teens and is a great place to meet new friends or hang out with old friends in a safe and caring environment.

 The South End Teen Center operates in collaboration with the Alfond Youth Center and is a satellite unit of the Waterville Area Boys & Girls Club.
-We are located at 5 Libby Court on our Waterville KVCAP Campus.
-Our hours are 2:30-5:30pm throughout the school year.
-During the summer we offer Summer Blast Trips throughout the month of July.
+We are located at 5 Libby Court on the Waterville KVCAP Campus.
+Our hours are 2:15-5pm throughout the school year.
+During the summer we offer memorable field trips.

 Youth supervision is provided by a full-time Teen Center Coordinator, part-time Teen Center Assistants, in addition to work-study students and volunteers from Colby and Thomas College.

 â€¢ Structured programming to help youth make safe and healthy decisions